reload/timelord/README.md

 There is only a few steps you need to follow for Timelord to be functioning with your Harvester project:

 1. Clone the repository `git clone https://github.com/reload/timelord.git`
-2. Copy the `config.inc.skel` file to `config.inc` and fill out the configuration.
+2. Copy the `config.inc.example` file to `config.inc` and fill out the configuration.

 You should, by now, have a fully functioning TimeLord project up and running.
 If you wish to customize the project, checkout the **"Customize"** section below.